DKMaCS/DKMaCS/README.md

 My interest in the space developed after the 2008 crisis, which introduced me to the fascinating world of decision sciences where I have focused much of my academic work to date.
-Briefly speaking, I started my career in oil & gas, migrated to commercial banking and wealth management, and now find myself in pursuit of a PhD (program TBD).
+Briefly speaking, I started my career in oil & gas, migrated to commercial banking and wealth management before returning to school, and now find myself in pursuit of a PhD (program TBD).

 My desired PhD goals are to further explore existing data science techniques, both qualitative and quantitative, while adding additional tools to the contemporary decision-maker's toolbelt.
 I aim to accomplish the latter by expanding the capabilities